duchuyvp/template-infra/docs/connect-to-db.md

 ### 4. Credentials and Permissions

 You will need the credentials to connect to databases.
-Please contact Long for the credentials.
+Please contact me for the credentials.

 Once you have the credentials, you can connect to the database and do anything you want (create database, even drop the database, etc.).
 I haven't set up any limit permission yet, but I will do it in the future.